Kaon T-even transverse-momentum-dependent distributions and form factors in a self-consistent light-front quark model: Summary

 We have presented a self–consistent fBT-LFQM for the kaon, built on the BT construction, and applied it to the EM form factor, the scalar form factor, and the full set of unpolarized T–even TMDs and their collinear PDFs.
 We also analyzed the pion’s scalar form factor and the associated twist-3 TMD and PDF—topics not covered in our previous work~\cite{Choi:2024ptc}.
 The defining feature of the fBT-LFQM is the uniform use of the invariant mass $M_0$ in both the hadronic matrix elements and the Lorentz prefactors, which enforces four-momentum conservation at the meson–quark vertex and yields current-component–independent extractions of observables.

+We emphasize the scope of the present framework.
+The LFQM used here is a valence–only effective model restricted to the $q\bar q$ sector at the initial hadronic scale before the QCD evolution takes place.
+The role of the fBT prescription is to enforce internal self–consistency and covariance of the projection procedure once the BT-based LFQM framework is adopted.
+It should therefore not be interpreted as incorporating the full QCD evolution dynamics of higher–twist physics, which would require explicit higher Fock components and gluonic degrees of freedom beyond the scope of the present approach.
+Accordingly, the consistent treatment of LF zero–mode contributions discussed here pertains to their covariant incorporation within the BT-based valence LFQM, rather than to a complete description of dynamical higher–Fock–state effects in QCD.

 The fBT-LFQM produces a single, component–independent kaon EM form factor $F_{K^+}(Q^2)$ from the $\Gamma=\gamma^+$, $\gamma^\perp$, and $\gamma^-$ projections, and it satisfies charge normalization at $Q^2=0$.
 By contrast, in the pBT-LFQM the $\gamma^+$ and $\gamma^\perp$ extractions agree, but the $\gamma^-$ channel is contaminated by LF zero modes unless the zero-mode contribution is included explicitly.
-In the fBT-LFQM, implementing $M\to M_0$ at the integrand level removes this mismatch and, in practice, resolves the LF zero–mode issue.
+In the fBT-LFQM, implementing $M\to M_0$ at the integrand level reorganizes the LF zero–mode contribution in a fully covariant manner within the valence framework.

 We also analyzed the scalar channel in two standard conventions: (A) a direct, no–prefactor definition $f_S(Q^2)$ with $\langle P'|\bar q q|P\rangle_{\rm BT} = f_S(Q^2)$, and (B) a mass–factored definition $F_S(Q^2)$ with $\langle P'|\bar q q|P\rangle_{\rm BT} = 2M F_S(Q^2)$.
 In the pBT-LFQM these are trivially related, $f_S=2MF_S$.
 However, in the fBT-LFQM they are not interchangeable, because the replacement $M\to M_0(x,\bm k_\perp)$ must be implemented inside the integrand.
 The same consistency requirement fixes the normalization of the twist–3 TMD $e^q(x,\bm k_\perp)$ obtained from the scalar projection.
 Numerically, we find $F_S^{\rm fBT}(0)<1$, whereas the pBT-LFQM extraction yields a value well above unity.
 This qualitative pattern mirrors the behavior of the EM form factor extracted from the minus component in the pBT-LFQM, where sensitivity to LF zero modes leads to an overestimate at low $Q^2$.